 Downame, George – The Doctrine of Practical Praying together with a Learned Exposition on the Lord’s Prayer (d.
 1634; London, 1656) 431 pp.

-Fenner, William – ‘Of the Lord’s Prayer’ d.
-1640 40 p., being p.
-66-106 of his The Spiritual Man’s Directory, Guiding a Christian in the Path that leads to true Blessedness in his three main Duties towards God: How To Believe, To Obey and to Pray; Unfolding the Creed, the Ten Commandments, and The Lord’s Prayer d.
-1640
+Fenner, William – ‘Of the Lord’s Prayer’ in The Spiritual Man’s Directory, Guiding a Christian in the Path that leads to True Blessedness in his Three Main Duties towards God: How to Believe, to Obey & to Pray; Unfolding the Creed, the Ten Commandments & the Lord’s Prayer (d.
+1640), pp. 65-106

 Leigh, Edward – ‘Of the Lord’s Prayer’ 1654 17 pp., being the 8th Book, Ch.
 6 of his A System or Body of Divinity, pp. 637-654